ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 - Players are allowed to reschedule their matches as long as their opponent have a mutual agreement on this arrangement, and is **made before the Thursday prior to the match**.
 This is for the staff to be able to adjust their general schedules for the round, including the streams.
 If the arrangement is made after the set deadline, the match will still be rescheduled, but there is no assurance that it will be streamed.

-- For reschedules made after the deadline, the staff shall only consider this if given a valid reason (academics, sickness, family matters) with proof.
+- For reschedules made after the deadline, the staff will only consider this if given a valid reason (academics, sickness, family matters) with proof.

 ### Disconnections

 - In case disconnections happen during a match, the following guidelines are given:

-	- If the player disconnects within 10 seconds of the drain time of the pick (the pick is being played), the play will be aborted and shall be repeated once the player re-enters, or gets moved into the room.
+	- If the player disconnects within 10 seconds of the drain time of the pick (the pick is being played), the play will be aborted and will be repeated once the player re-enters, or gets moved into the room.
-	- If the player disconnects within 30 seconds of the drain time of the pick, the play shall continue BUT it will be decided by both players whether to repeat the play, or the play be counted as part of the scoreboard.
+	- If the player disconnects within 30 seconds of the drain time of the pick, the play will continue BUT it will be decided by both players whether to repeat the play, or the play be counted as part of the scoreboard.
-	- If the player disconnects beyond 30 seconds of the drain time of the pick, the play shall continue and will be counted as part of the scoreboard.
+	- If the player disconnects beyond 30 seconds of the drain time of the pick, the play will continue and will be counted as part of the scoreboard.
 	- In order to avoid abuse of the system, each player has only one (1) disconnection token per match and is used up once the player does.
-Any disconnection made after the token is used shall be counted as a point for their opponent.
+Any disconnection made after the token is used will be counted as a point for their opponent.
 (Only applies for disconnections during the play)
 	- Players are only given 10 minutes to return to the room upon disconnection.
-If the player fails to return, the match score shall be frozen and will be considered the official result.
+If the player fails to return, the match score will be frozen and will be considered the official result.
-	- If the player who leads the score is the one who disconnected, the match shall continue, regardless of the player's time of return, and as long as the opponent is present.
-If the said player fails to return within 30 minutes after disconnection, the player shall be disqualified from the match.
+	- If the player who leads the score is the one who disconnected, the match will continue, regardless of the player's time of return, and as long as the opponent is present.
+If the said player fails to return within 30 minutes after disconnection, the player will be disqualified from the match.
-	- Situations uncovered by these clauses (stuck at "Waiting for Other Players" screen, Player disconnection a few seconds prior to score submission, etc.) shall be decided immediately by the staff on-the-spot.
+	- Situations uncovered by these clauses (stuck at "Waiting for Other Players" screen, Player disconnection a few seconds prior to score submission, etc.) will be decided immediately by the staff on-the-spot.

 ### Player and Staff Conduct

 - Players are expected to be informed about the Rules and Guidelines of this tournament.
-In addition, the staff shall assure a good experience for the players during the tournament.
+In addition, the staff will assure a good experience for the players during the tournament.

 #### Match Conduct